citrus313/learning-lab/Writing/Sample-Style-Guide.md

 -

-### Style
+# Style
-IN each document, aim for voice and tone that's conversational and "natural" instead of formal.
+In each document, aim for voice and tone that's conversational and "natural" instead of formal.
 Here are a few key elements of writing in [abc's] voice.
 For more, see the Grammar and mechanics section.

 Use active voice.
 Avoid passive voice.